Free Tool

 - This tool works well for individual analysis.
 For team decisions where multiple people need to rate options, try DecTrack.

-- Your data is automatically saved in your browser's local storage for 30 days.
-No data leaves your device.
+- Your work is automatically saved in your browser's local storage for 30 days.
+Nothing leaves your device unless you click Share and choose the short-link mode.

 More Free Tools